thabang21/searchAPIiTunes/client/README.md

 =====Setting Up App=====

 In order to use the app ,copy it to your local machine and open your editors terminal or your CLI terminal.
-For server side cd to directory itunesApiWeb and install node modules [type npm install,then npm start] for front end side cd to directory itunesApiWeb/client and install node modules [type npm install,then npm start]
+- For server side cd to directory itunesApiWeb and install node modules [type npm install,then npm start]
+- For front end side cd to directory itunesApiWeb/client and install node modules [type npm install,then npm start]

 Open your browser and type in http://localhost:3000/